jvbigio/todo-list/README.md

 # Summary

 As a self-taught developer, I enjoy building applications on my own and solidify new concepts learned, as well as find new challenges to gain new insight and skills.
-Although this app is simple in design, I learned important JavaScript concepts, such as Event Delegation and how to create dynamic elmenets.
+Although this app is simple in design, I learned important JavaScript concepts, such as Event Delegation and how to create dynamic elements.

+# Author

+- _Joe Bigio_ Full-Stack Software Developer [Website](https://joebigio.netlify.app/) | [LinkedIn](https://www.linkedin.com/in/joelbigio/) | [GitHub](https://github.com/jvbigio)